 - Self Reflective Speech Review (PDF) from Scholastic’s Oral Presentations Made Easy

 Set Up and Prepare

 - Add the following to your word wall or word bank: ballot, endorse, fundraiser, inauguration, polling place, swing vote.

-- Videotape at least one political candidate giving a speech.
+- Find or record a video of at least one political candidate giving a speech.
 Sound bites can often be found on cable news networks several times a day.

 - Create a chart of campaign expenses.
-Use the guide in Part One (below) to help you.
+Use the guide in Step 3 below to help you.

-- Print, copy, and cut apart Fundraiser Cards.
+- Print, copy, and cut apart Fundraiser Cards(PDF).
 Make enough copies so every student can choose one card.

 - Gather and count out your play money to ensure you have enough available to pay all your candidates their allotted fundraising amounts.

-- Print and copy your Election Ballots.
+- Print election ballot slips.
 You will want two for each student, one for the primary and one for the general election.

-- Print and copy the Self Reflective Speech Review for each student
+- Print and copy the Self Reflective Speech Review (PDF) for each student.

-- Find a ballot box that can be used on Election Day.
+- Find or create a ballot box that can be used on Election Day.

-- Write a note home asking parents to send in donations for your inauguration day celebration (optional).
+- Optional: Write a note home asking parents to send in donations for your inauguration day celebration.

 Part One: Show Me the Money

 Duration: 2 days

 Step 1: Remind students that running an election campaign takes money.
 Have students brainstorm all the different ways candidates spend money.
 (Commercials, print ads, bumper stickers, posters and banners, etc.) Inform students that their character’s campaigns will cost money also.

 Step 2: Have each student randomly choose a Fundraiser Card (PDF).
 Pay each student the amount they have selected.
 You may use ready-made play money or create your own.
 For this activity, I use play money in large denominations that I have purchased at a dollar store.